 Lack of negotiation expertise

-SaaS vendors are masters of negotiations, and most organizations, especially SMBs, undermine their expertise and end up paying for it later.
+SaaS vendors are great at negotiations, and most organizations, especially SMBs, undermine their expertise and pay for it later.
 The balance of power between the vendor and the buyer should be equal for a smooth contractual agreement.

 Previously, we showed you what happens when a vendor overpowers you during contract negotiations.
 You’ll end up paying more for an application than your peers and might miss out on signing crucial SLAs, data, and security clauses.